 A stint working as an intern at the US embassy in Argentina made her think her path might lead her into politics, but she changed course when her acting career began to take off.

 Between auditions, she has told of making money by doing calligraphy for wedding invitations, using skills developed in handwriting classes at school.

 Her father was a cinematographer on the hit 1980s show Married...
 With Children, and her first television appearance in the US was in an episode of the medical drama General Hospital in 2002, before moving on to roles in CSI, Without a Trace and Castle.

-In September, it was reported that her ex-husband was producing a new TV show based on a man's custody battle with his ex-wife who marries into the British Royal Family.
+In September, it was reported that her ex-husband was producing a new TV show based on a man's custody battle with his ex-wife who marries into the Royal Family.

 In 2014, she began writing about topics such as food, beauty, fashion and travel, as well as her own story, on her lifestyle website The Tig.

-Ms Markle said setting up the website was an attempt to "reframe the beauty content to include think pieces about self-empowerment" and feature dynamic, inspirational women.
+Meghan said setting up the website was an attempt to "reframe the beauty content to include think pieces about self-empowerment" and feature dynamic, inspirational women.